wp-plugins/my-calendar/trunk/readme.txt

 == Description ==

-My Calendar provides event management and provides numerous methods to display your events.
-The plug-in can support individual calendars within WordPress Multi-User, or multiple calendars displaying different categories of events.
+My Calendar provides event management and numerous methods to display your events.
+The plug-in can support individual site calendars within WordPress Multi-User, or multiple calendars displayed by categories of or locations for events.

 Basic Features: